roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 [^1]: it is actually Yggdrasil two times, however first time in kanji and second time in _katakana_ more European-like, and previously Lydia also said it in _katakana_.
 By the way, in episode's title the Yggdrasil is in kanji;

 There is no record of such a gigantic tree had ever once inhabit under this world.
-At the beginning, when we planted it, we named it The World Tree---Yggdrasil,[^1] but now that it has grown up to this point, it is no longer losing to its name.
+At the beginning, when we planted it, we named it The World Tree---Yggdrasil,<!-- [^1] --> but now that it has grown up to this point, it is no longer losing to its name.
 Yggdrasil held out its limbs as a gigantic parasol​ which were covered in green leaves.
-Thence, it's resulted a shady underneath, and reasonably refreshing​.
+Thence, it's resulted a shady and reasonably refreshing​ underneath.

 "Yosh--, should we do some tree climbing?"